• Skip to primary navigation

 • No shank

-To start with the Docs, you might not know that this shoe was originally designed for age related foot pain.
+To start with the Docs, you might not know that this shoe was originally designed for age-related foot pain.
 For the first decade the shoe was being produced, 80 percent of them were sold to housewives over forty.
-So while it depends what you want from a sole, the Dr. Martens are terrifically bouncy and possess superior traction and shock absorption relative to the Red Wings.
+So while it depends on what you want from a sole, the Dr. Martens are terrifically bouncy and possess superior traction and shock absorption relative to the Red Wings.
 Docs are just softer.

 red wing blacksmith sole